open-telemetry/opentelemetry-java-instrumentation/CONTRIBUTING.md

-- When `java-agent` module builds the final agent, it moves all classes from `instrumentation` submodules and `agent-tooling` module into a separate folder inside final jar file, called `auto-tooling-and-instrumentation.isolated`.
+- When `java-agent` module builds the final agent, it moves all classes from `instrumentation` submodules and `agent-tooling` module into a separate folder inside final jar file, called`inst`.
 In addition, the extension of all class files is changed from `class` to `classdata`.
 This ensures that general classloaders cannot find nor load these classes.
 - When `io.opentelemetry.auto.bootstrap.Agent` starts up, it creates an instance of `io.opentelemetry.auto.bootstrap.AgentClassLoader`, loads an `io.opentelemetry.auto.tooling.AgentInstaller` from that `AgentClassLoader`